Daacoda/Mtb_Pipeline_Replication/aligment_taxclass_phase2/phase2_README.md

 #This repository documents the step-by-step replication of Phase 2 from:

-#Comparative genomic analysis of multi-drug resistant Mycobacterium tuberculosis clinical isolates from Nigeria (PLOS ONE, 2021)
+#A bioinformatics pipeline for Mycobacterium tuberculosis sequencing that cleans contaminant reads from sputum samples